 Bloodlines uses an alpha version of Source engine so it will always be rather unpolished.
 With the unofficial patch, you can expect issues with AI (although they aren’t as severe as expected).
 The game is still stable with the unofficial patch and easily playable, but not polished.
 We’ll get more specific later in this review.

 Character creation is excellent.
 Not much physical customization, as expected given the time period, but seven races to choose from plus gender choice for each.
+If Troika had time to finish the game, I wonder if we would’ve seen all thirteen vampire clans be playable?

 The stats system is as good as one would hope from a video game based on a tabletop RPG.
 Logical, fundamental, robust, far better than almost all RPGs born in the video game medium.
+Experience points can be put into any of the stats represented by red or black circles in the above screenshot, including Humanity.
+It is a more flexible system than something like D&D. There’s some redundancy and overlap though, due to some attributes only affecting one skill.
+The attributes should be condensed.

-There are plenty of viable options for combat, and some races are better than others at certain ones.
+There are plenty of viable options for combat, and some clans are better than others at certain ones.
 Nosferatus for example should always use stealth.
 Stealth is an option, guns are an option, melee weapons are an option.
 What isn’t an option is non-lethal, unfortunately.
 The only non-lethal attack is feeding on unsuspecting victims, but if they are already hostile then they are not incapacitated by this.

 I take issue with feeding being able to fail on unsuspecting victims.
 This shouldn’t happen.
 Success of feeding is based on your unarmed skill which alone is perfect, but I feel that this should only apply to combat scenarios.